FCOO/geolocation/README.md

                            If speed is 0, heading is NaN.
 If the device is unable to provide heading information, this value is null.
         speed            : Velocity of the device in meters per second.
 This value can be null.

-        If the GeolocationProvider also detects device orientation (see above) the following values are included.
-        deviceOrientation: {
-            absolute            : BOOLEAN,
-            deviceorientation   : NUMBER or null,
-            webkitCompassHeading: NUMBER or null,
-            alpha               : NUMBER or null,
-            beta                : NUMBER or null,
-            gamma               : NUMBER or null,
-        }

 #### `error`
 `error` = Must contain the following properties taken from [GeolocationPositionError](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPositionError)